Marshal says fugitives had 8-hour head start on authorities

-PHOENIX (AP) — A U.S. marshal in Arizona says a fugitive couple suspected of murder escaped by tying up two security guards near the Utah state line.
+PHOENIX (AP) — The U.S. marshal for Arizona says a fugitive couple suspected of murder escaped by tying up two security guards near the Utah state line.

-In an interview Thursday with Phoenix radio station KTAR-FM, David Gonzalez shared more details about how 56-year-old Blane Barksdale and 59-year-old Susan Barksdale escaped on Monday.
+In an interview Thursday with Phoenix radio station KTAR-FM, David Gonzales shared more details about how 56-year-old Blane Barksdale and 59-year-old Susan Barksdale escaped on Monday.

 Authorities say the couple was being extradited from upstate New York to Arizona to face murder charges in the killing of a Tucson man.

-Note: This story has been changed to correct the spelling of David Gonzales’ last name from Gonzalez.